archaeodav/ledmsi/docs/LEDMSI v0.1 Field test results.md

 ***Cost:*** 1-2 Days coding
 ### Not enough user feedback
 **The problem:** There's not enough feedback provided to the end user on progress / status.
-This is both an audio and visual problem- the camera is covered by lightproof material it's difficult for the user to know that it's finished.
+This is both an audio and visual problem- when the camera is covered by lightproof material it's difficult for the user to know that it's finished.

 **Solutions:**